reasonml/reason-native/src/rely/README.md

 ```
 ## Creating a test package

 Let's start by creating a library for our tests.
 First create an opam file for your test package (it should be empty).
-Then let's create a directory called test and create a dune file for our library (if you wish to use another build system, the important thing here is to pass the -linkall flag to the compiler)
+Then let's create a directory called test and create a dune file to define compilation targets for our test library and executable (if you wish to use another build system, the important thing here is to pass the -linkall flag to the compiler)
 ```
 │
 ├─my-lib-test.opam
 ├─test/
-│   lib/
 │   dune
 │
 ```